 Undoubtedly, Britain was considered the world's most powerful nation during Victorian times.
-By the 18th century, Britain had managed to build what many consider to be one of the most vast modern empires that the world had ever seen.
+By the 18th century, during Queen Victoria’s reign, Britain had managed to build what many consider to be one of the vastest modern empires that the world had ever seen.
 In fact, this expansion was so unprecedented that Queen Victoria adopted the additional title of Empress of India, due to England's massive geographical reach.
-The British Empire had extended over approximately 1/5" of the earth's surface.
-Because of this, experts estimate that almost a quarter of the entire world's population theoretically owed allegiance to the Queen.

 While the Empire was far-reaching, the Industrial Revolution that began in the 1830's and spread throughout continental Europe, reaching its height during the Victorian era.
 Burgeoning at the beginning of Victoria's reign, the revolution brought with it entirely new markets, an enormous consumer boom, and greater prosperity throughout the nation.
 New railways were constructed for ease of travel and the locomotive steam engine was spurring industrial might - factories were opening up at an unprecedented speed.

-During these Victorian times, other factors pushed the United Kingdom to the forefront of the world's stage included the unquestionable supremacy of the Royal Navy, a significant life expectancy increase, and daily life that was now marked by a new onset ideal of leisurely activities.
+During these Victorian times, other factors that pushed the United Kingdom to the forefront of the world's stage included the unquestionable supremacy of the Royal Navy, a significant life expectancy increase, and daily life that was now marked by a new onset ideal of leisurely activities..

 Jewelry During the Victorian Age